datatrans/apple-pay-web-sample/README.md

    $ heroku ps:scale web=1
    $ heroku open
    ```

+## Testing
+On your iPhone / MacBook its the easiest if you just configure a real Apple Pay enabled credit card.
+Authorizations
+whith real cards will be declined on the Datatrans Test system (https://pilot.datatrans.biz) anyway.
+In order to get some successful transactions
+Datatrans has the follwing testing logic in place:
+- If a valid Apple Pay token is sent and the amount is < 100 (equals 1USD or 1CHF) we do the following replacements:

+    cardno=4242 4242 4242 4242
+    expm=12
+    expy=18

+- If an empty token is sent, Datatrans uses a test token with the following values:

+    cardno=4242 4242 4242 4242
+    expm=12
+    expy=18
+    amount=100

 ## Remarks
 - Please **NEVER EVER** use this code in any form in production.